divyanshu-vr/Ecommerce-follow-along/README.md

    - Ensure the address is saved and linked to the specific user profile.

 **Note:** This milestone focuses on creating an endpoint to store and manage user addresses in the database, enhancing the profile functionality.

+# Milestone 23:

+1. **Place Order Button in Cart Page:**
+   - Added a "Place Order" button inside the cart page.
+   - When clicked, it navigates the user to the "Select Address" page.

+2. **Select Address Page:**
+   - Displays all saved addresses of the user.
+   - Allows the user to select an address using a radio button.
+   - Disables the "Confirm Address" button until an address is selected.

+3. **Backend Endpoint for Fetching Addresses:**
+   - Created an API endpoint (`GET /api/addresses`) that retrieves all saved addresses of the logged-in user from the database.

+4. **Mongoose Schema for Orders:**
+   - Defined an `Order` schema to store order details, including:
+     - User ID (who placed the order)
+     - Selected delivery address
+     - Ordered items with product details and quantity
+     - Total amount of the order
+     - Order status (Pending, Shipped, Delivered)

+# Milestone 24

+1. **Order Confirmation Page:**
+   - After selecting an address, users are taken to an **Order Confirmation Page**.
+   - This page displays:
+     - All the products the user is ordering, along with their quantity.
+     - The selected delivery address where the order will be shipped.
+     - The total cart value calculated from the selected items.
+     - A Place Order button is added at the bottom to finalize the order.

+2. **Navigation & State Management:**
+   - The `OrderConfirmationPage` receives the **selected address, cart items, and total price** via `location.state`.
+   - This ensures the correct details are passed from the cart and address selection stages.

+3. **Updated Backend and Schema:**
+   - The backend already has an endpoint (`GET /api/addresses`) to fetch user addresses.
+   - The `Order` Mongoose schema was **kept intact** to store order details when users finalize their purchase.

+  # Order Management Milestones

+# Milestone 25

+- Create an endpoint to receive products, user, and address details.
+- Retrieve user `_id` using their email.
+- Store separate orders for each product with the same address.
+- Use the `Order` schema to save order details in MongoDB.

+# Milestone 26

+- Create an endpoint to receive user email.
+- Retrieve `_id` using the email.
+- Fetch all orders associated with the user and return them in the response.

+# Milestone 27

+- Create `my-orders` page.
+- Send a GET request to fetch user orders using email.
+- Display all user orders.
+- Add `My Orders` page in the navbar for easy navigation.

+# Milestone 28

+- Add a `Cancel Order` button for each order in `my-orders`.
+- Hide the button for already canceled orders.
+- Create an endpoint to receive `order-id`.
+- Retrieve order by ID, update status to `canceled`, and save changes.